-Kathryn has become the quality champion for Ash Villa and her tireless work, especially in the lead up to the CQC inspection, has improved the environment, experience and safety of the unit.
+Kathryn has become the quality champion for Ash Villa.
+Her tireless work, especially in the lead up to the CQC inspection, has improved the environment, experience and safety of the unit.
 She has put a great effort to involve patients in all the proposed changes and service developments.
 She has also engaged all staff and she ensures all newly qualified are considered for new opportunities.

 Kathryn is a valued leader who is proactive and always has a can do attitude.
 She has been pivotal to the improvements on the ward and it is an absolute pleasure to present her today with this LPFT Heroes trophy that she absolutely deserves.

-Debbie works with service users at our Discovery House café in Lincoln and scooped an individual Heroes award after being nominated by colleague Marina Keal for the way she encourages and motivates those who work alongside her.
+Debbie works with service users at our Discovery House café in Lincoln.
+She scooped an individual Heroes award after being nominated by colleague Marina Keal for the way she encourages and motivates those who work alongside her.

-She supports service users who help out in the running of the café, where they learn to be responsible for themselves and practice good customer service and food preparation skills in addition to being mindful of their co-workers.
+She supports service users who help out in the running of the café.
+They learn to be responsible for themselves and practice good customer service and food preparation skills in addition to being mindful of their co workers.

-Debbie, who's worked for the NHS in Lincolnshire for 26 years, started working full-time on the café with the patients about two years ago and says it's one of the best things she's done.
+Debbie, who's worked for the NHS in Lincolnshire for 26 years, started working full-time on the café with the patients about two years ago.
+She says it's one of the best things she's done.